J. S. Fry & Sons: In popular culture

 On the BBC television programme Being Human, an old Fry's Cocoa billboard hangs prominently on the side of the B&B where the main characters reside in Series 3–5.
 The billboard is a nod to the show's original Bristol location.

 In April 2020, an original enamel advertising sign with the distinctive "five boys" trademark design was featured on BBC's Antiques Roadshow and was valued at £1,000-£1,500.
-The distinctive "five boys" design expressing "Desperation, Pacification, Expectation, Acclamation and Realisation "It's Fry's" references Queen Alexandra, indicating a production date before her death in 1925.
+The distinctive 'five boys' design expressing 'Desperation.
+Pacification.
+Expectation.
+Acclamation.
+Realization.
+It's "Fry's"' references Queen Alexandra, indicating a production date before her death in 1925.
 On a tour of the Fry's Bristol factory when in his eighties, Lindsay Poulton, the boy featured in the design, recalled that his father had induced him to cry, for the first photograph, "Desperation", by wrapping an ammonia-soaked cloth around his neck.